CalmNature – Simple Gardening Guides For Beginners

 1. The Finger Test Method

-This is the most reliable and free method.
 Stick your finger about 1-2 inches into the soil.
 If it feels dry at that depth, it’s time to water.
 If it’s still damp, wait a few more days.

 2. The Weight Test

 Pick up your pot after watering and feel how heavy it is.
 Check again in a few days.
 When the pot feels significantly lighter, your plant likely needs water.
-This works best for small to medium pots.

 3. Using a Moisture Meter

-For beginners who want certainty, a moisture meter costs $10-15 and takes the guesswork out.
+A moisture meter costs $10-15 and takes the guesswork out.
 Insert it into the soil and wait 30 seconds for a reading.
 Water when it shows “dry” for your plant type.

 4. Visual Signs to Watch For